zotero/zoterobib/src/html/faq.md

 While ZBib is able to extract high-quality metadata from a wide variety of sources, you should always check your entries to make sure they're correct.
 In some cases it may be necessary to manually edit an entry to clean up what's there or add additional fields.

-If there's a site for which ZBib consistently returns incorrect metadata, <a href="#help">let us know</a> and we'll do our best to fix it.
+If there's a site for which ZBib consistently returns incorrect results, <a href="#help">let us know</a> and we'll do our best to fix it.

 <h3 id="sentence-case">Why are all the proper nouns in my entries in lowercase when I use APA style?</h3>